rh-mobb/rosa-workshop-content/rosa-content/200-ops/idp.md

 ## Configure ROSA

-1. Finally, we need to configure OpenShift to use Amazon Cognito as its identity provider.
+1. Finally, we need to configure Red Hat OpenShift Service on AWS (ROSA) to use Amazon Cognito as its identity provider.
 While Red Hat OpenShift Service on AWS (ROSA) offers the ability to configure identity providers via the OpenShift Cluster Manager (OCM), we're going to configure the cluster’s OAuth provider via the `rosa` CLI.
 To do so, run the following command, making sure to replace the variable specified:
     ```bash
     rosa create idp \
     --cluster ${WS_USER/_/-} \